A computer is one HTTP call away. nehemiahd boots a Firecracker

 Effect.gen(function* () {

-const tty = yield* boring.connectTty(vm.id);
+const tty = yield* nehemiah.connectTty(vm.id);

 yield* tty.send('print("hello from a microVM")\n');